 Go deeper: Challenge yourself to spend at least two minutes every day doing nothing but sitting in your nook.
 Try a simple gratitude meditation: Set a timer for two minutes.
 Close your eyes and take three cleansing breaths.
 Then, as you inhale, think "For _______," and as you exhale, think "I am grateful."
-I find that after I think of two or three things, a long stream of blessings comes to mind.
+I find that after I think of two or three things, a long list of blessings comes to mind!
 When your timer goes off, the world will look a little brighter.

 Find Part 1 here!